Steven Cole

 These resources include:

-- Standards and guiding documents for common lab procedures
+- Standards and Guiding Documents: Instructions for common laboratory procedures

 The UM Intranet is accessible to UM employees only.
 Download/share these documents with UM students as required, however, these documents should not be shared with non-UM entities.

-Researchers using unfixed biological agents will need to indicate the use of these materials on the Funding Approval Application Form (FAAF).
+Researchers using unfixed biological agents must disclose this information on the Funding Approval Application Form (FAAF).

-The biosafety program undertakes Quality Assurance Reviews to help verify that documentation related to the use of unfixed biological materials at the University is current and correct.
-Read more about the Quality Assurance Review procedure
+The biosafety program conducts Quality Assurance Reviews to ensure that documentation related to the use of unfixed biological materials remains accurate and up-to-date.
+Learn more about the Quality Assurance Review procedure.

 Regulatory links